dash14/v-network-graph-docs/docs/reference.md

       },
       target: { /* same structure as `source`. */ }
     },
+    margin: number | null,
+        // margin from end of node (if null, the edge end is the center of node).
+        // default: null
     summarize: boolean | ((edges: Edges, configs: Configs) => boolean | null),
         // true : summarize when the width of the edge becomes larger than the node.
         // false: do not summarize.